ajs-voices/the-children-of-morpheus/scenes/020-do-you-like-them.md

 "They like you too."
 Sage grinned.
 "Dee likes you that's for sure.
 Dev's hard to read."

-I shook my head, "He's a telepath, he probably is used to keeping his motives to himselve."
+I shook my head, "He's a telepath, he probably is used to keeping his motives to himself."

 "What?"
 Sage sounded shocked.
 He hadn't known?
 "How do you know?"